jackhwl/Angular/nrwl-ngconf/libs/store/ui-shared/README.md

-# store-shared-ui
+# store-ui-shared

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test store-shared-ui` to execute the unit tests.
+Run `nx test store-ui-shared` to execute the unit tests.